ddworken/hishtory/README.md

 hishtory init $YOUR_HISHTORY_SECRET
 ```

-Now if you run `hishtory query` on first computer, you can automatically see the commands you've run on all your other computers!
+Now if you press `Control+R` on first computer, you can automatically see the commands you've run on all your other computers!

 ## Features